Agnibha-31/DJ-Music-Ecosystem/README.md

 ## Project use and licensing

 This repository is publicly available for demonstration, evaluation, learning, and collaboration.
-A dedicated root-level license file can be added to state the project's formal reuse and distribution terms clearly.
-Until those terms are published, individuals and organizations interested in adapting, deploying, or building upon the ecosystem are encouraged to discuss their intended use with the developer.
+This repository uses an asset-level licensing structure.
+Original project software is licensed under the Apache License 2.0 through [`LICENSE`](LICENSE).
+Original project-owned data, documentation, screenshots, and media identified in [`DATA_SCOPE.md`](DATA_SCOPE.md) are licensed under CC BY 4.0 through [`LICENSE-DATA`](LICENSE-DATA).
+Third-party packages, UI components, images, and other resources retain their respective upstream licenses and terms.

 ## Developer